-Holiday travelers push Delta to $1.1 billion 4Q profit
+Strong demand, mild fuel prices help Delta earn $1.1 billion

 Airlines were long considered to be boom-or-bust outfits that tracked the direction of the economy.
 Nobody can be really sure that they have broken free from the business cycle since there hasn’t been a recession since the current run of prosperity began.

-Delta, the most profitable U.S. carrier in recent years, just finished a year in which it earned $4.8 billion and a decade in which net income totaled about $34 million.
+Delta, the most profitable U.S. carrier in recent years, just finished a year in which it earned $4.8 billion and a decade in which net income totaled about $34 billion.
 That came after a decade marked by two recessions, an oil-price spike, and the 2001 terror attacks — Delta lost more than $25 billion from 2000 through 2009.